 Step 1: Login to Income Tax e-Filing Website to download Form 26AS

-After logging into your account, the following screen will appear.
-Go to ‘My Account’ and click on ‘View Form 26AS’ in the drop down menu
+Step 2: After logging into your account, the following screen will appear.
+Go to ‘My Account’ and click on ‘View Form 26AS (Tax Credit)’ in the drop-down menu

 Step 3: Click on ‘Confirm’ and you will be redirected to the TRACES website

 Step 4: Agree to the usage and acceptance of Form 16 / Form 16A generated from TRACES and click on ‘Proceed’

-Click on ‘View Tax Credit (Form 26AS) to view your Form 26AS
+Step 5: Click on ‘View Tax Credit (Form 26AS)’ to view your Form 26AS

-Select the Assessment Year and the format (HTML/Text) in which you want to see the Form 26AS.
-You can also download the form in PDF format.
-Post selection, click on button ‘View/Download’
+Step 6: Select the Assessment Year and the format (HTML/Text) in which you want to see Form 26AS.
+Form 26AS download can also be done in PDF format.
+Post selection, click on the button ‘View/Download’

 Form 26AS Sample